-interred in the 1870s.322 There is little in the physical layout of the settlements that alludes to German-style townships, unlike the case in South Australia, where in Hahndorf, for example, the 'Huffendorf' and then 'Strassendorf' layout followed aspects of German town layouts.
-In the Wimmera in the 1870s, however, there were standard British surveying models to adhere to.
+in the 1870s, however, there were standard British surveying models to adhere to.
 And the degree of 'German-ness' among the settlers was becoming diluted with the amount of time they had spent in the colonies and the influences of other non-German settlers.

 There were obvious difficulties experienced by German settlers during the First World War.
 Some German families felt pressured to send their sons to war.
-One local claim was that some German families received letters from 'authorities', threatening to send them to internment camps near Adelaide and Sydney if their sons did not enlist.
-At Natimuk there were instances of hostility towards Germans.
+One local claim was that some German families received letters from 'authorities', threatening to send them to internment camps near Adelaide and Sydney if their sons did not enlist.326 At Natimuk there were instances of hostility towards Germans.
 Whereas in other states Germans had indeed been placed in internment camps, this was not the case in Victoria.
-Yet the Victorian Government nevertheless fed this anti-German feeling to some extent - for example, in prohibiting the use of the German language in Lutheran churches in 1914 and in Lutheran schools in 1916.
-It is also became preferable for German settlers to become naturalised.
-The majority of German settlers sought anonymity.
-In August 1914, in order to dispel any suspicions of disloyalty, the Lutheran congregations of Horsham, Natimuk and Vectis East declared their loyalty to the British Empire.
+Yet the Victorian Government nevertheless fed this anti-German feeling to some extent - for example, in prohibiting the use of the German language in Lutheran churches in 1914 and in Lutheran schools in 1916.327 It is also became preferable for German settlers to become naturalised.328 The majority of German settlers sought anonymity.
+In August 1914, in order to dispel any suspicions of disloyalty, the Lutheran congregations of Horsham, Natimuk and Vectis East declared their loyalty to the British Empire.329